 Hello, folks.
 This is Jasmine, Formosa Quartet's supporter of pumpkins.
 Orange foods are very good for your eyes.
 And they're in season as we speak.

-You?
 Do you like pumpkins?

 Would you ever order stir-fried pumpkin with rice noodles at a Taiwanese eatery, or pumpkin soup at a Hungarian restaurant?